hoytech/quadrable/README.md

 ### Proofs and witnesses

-When you, as a remote user, would like to query the database do the following steps:
+When you would like to query the database remotely, do the following steps:

 * Acquire a copy of the root hash (32 bytes) from some trusted source.
 * Hash the key of the record you would like to search for.
 Let's say you're looking for the record `"John Smith"` and it hashes to `1011` in binary (using a 4-bit hash for sake of explanation, normally this would be 256 bits).
 This is the path that will be used to traverse the tree to this record.